-Pacific loons webbed feet help them power through the water, pacific loons are also exceptional divers.
-When on land, the pacific loon looks extremely awkward because its legs aren’t designed for walking.
+Pacific loon’s webbed feet help them power through the water, Pacific Loons are also exceptional divers.
+When on land, the Pacific Loon looks extremely awkward because its legs aren’t designed for walking.
 For this reason, the loon can only take off from water.

-Like its name suggests, they spend most of their time nesting along the Pacific coast, ranging from Alaska all the way to Mexico.
-In summer months, the loon returns to northern Canada and inland Alaska to breed on Arctic lakes.
+As its name suggests, they spend most of their time nesting along the Pacific coast, ranging from Alaska all the way to Mexico.
+In the summer months, the loon returns to northern Canada and inland Alaska to breed on Arctic lakes.
 They have a wide distribution and can also be found nesting in Japan and other areas bordering the Pacific.